SiegeEngineers/WololoKingdoms/README.md

 There are currently two data mod able to be selected for installation (the regular WololoKingdoms mod needs to be installed first for it to work):
 - The WK Hippo mod moves Stone Walls&Gates to the Castle Age (with full HP) and makes players start with -370 stone (30 with medium resources.
 At request of Tsu_Nilpferd for the Clash of the Hippo tournament.
-- The Patch 5.4 mod is for watching older WK games played when 5.4 was the live patch on Steam.
+- The WK Patch 5.4 mod is for watching older WK games played when 5.4 was the live patch on Steam.
 Note that you also need to select the correct version of the UP 1.5 beta patch to watch recorded games with (You can check the Voobly Match page to see which one you need).
+- The WK Installer 2.5 mod is for watching WK games played on patch 5.5 and version 2.5 of the installer.
+Note that you also need to select the correct version of the UP 1.5 beta patch to watch recorded games with (You can check the Voobly Match page to see which one you need, in most cases it's probably the Beta R5).

 It's also possible for other data mods based on WK to be added to the installer.
+With the exception of older patches for rec viewing, you need to own all DLCs to be able to install a data mod.

 ## Limitations
 Because of the features missing from the original AOC engine, not everything from the expansions can be replicated, this includes :